crpietschmann/portfolio/_imports/_posts/2007-12-26-virtual-earth-convert-road-map-style-to-shaded-like-mapslivecom-does.markdown

 </font>

-<em>Note: The variable named &quot;map&quot; is the global variable that holds a reference to our instance of the Virtual Earth Map.
-If you are using a different variable name, then you&#39;ll need to change it to your name through-out the rest of the article.</em>
+*Note: The variable named &quot;map&quot; is the global variable that holds a reference to our instance of the Virtual Earth Map.
+If you are using a different variable name, then you&#39;ll need to change it to your name through-out the rest of the article.*